 "Refrain from euphemisms!
 Crises are not thorny opportunities."

 Crisis communication expert and CEO of fasel & fasel

 5. Refrain from euphemisms

 The employees interviewed criticized top-down communication and accused their companies of opportunism.
 Refrain from euphemisms!
 Crises are not "thorny opportunities".
 If your employees are worried about their jobs, they need clear messages.
-Beating around the bush only fuels the rumour mill in times of crisis.
-Win the trust of your team through honesty, not through false promises or appeasement.
+Beating around the bush only fuels the rumor mill in times of crisis.
+Win the trust of your team through honesty, not false promises or appeasement.

 6. Create opportunities for questions

 Everyone processes information differently and has different communication needs.
-A study by Jesper Falkenheimer from 2022 suggests that employees perceive internal crisis communication messages differently depending on which internal organisational group they belong to.
+A study by Jesper Falkenheimer from 2022 suggests that employees perceive internal crisis communication messages differently depending on which internal organizational group they belong to.
 People in production, for example, are more likely to need to be met face-to-face.

 7. Include perspectives from all target groups